Jason-CKY/golang-api-cookiecutter/{{ cookiecutter.project_slug }}/readme.md

 There will be swagger documentation being served from `http://localhost:8080/swagger/index.html`.

-{% if cookiecutter.html_templating %}
-You can view the web app on `http://localhost:8080`.
+{% if cookiecutter.html_templating %}You can view the web app on `http://localhost:8080`.
 {% endif %}
 ## Format on save

 Add the following config into your vscode `settings.json` to enable format on save of a file in vscode: